pverscha/SharedMemoryDatastructures/README.md

 ![Hashmap internals](./docs/images/hashmap_index_table.png)
 __Figure 6:__ *The index table keeps track of the hashmap's metadata (such as its size, the amount of buckets that are currently in use, etc) and points to the data objects that are stored in the hashmap.
 Four bytes are reserved for every type of metadata, allowing this hashmap to keep track of 2<sup>32</sup> different (key, value)-pairs.*

+The following items are kept in the index table:

+* __size:__ The amount of (key, value)-pairs that are currently stored in the hashmap.
+Unsigned integer consisting of 4 bytes, starting at byte 0.
+* __buckets in use:__ The amount of buckets (= pointers to data objects) that are currently in use.
+Unsigned integer consisting of 4 bytes, starting at byte 4.
+* __start index of free space:__ Index of the next block of free space that's available in the data array.
+* __size of data array:__ Current total size (in bytes) of the `SharedArrayBuffer` that keeps track of the data objects themselves.

 ### Performance metrics